-(c) The Company has 2,183,673 share purchase warrants outstanding related to the issuance of the shares under the second tranche of a brokered private placement on March 19, 2015.
+(c) The Company issued 2,183,673 share purchase warrants related to the issuance of the shares under the second tranche of a brokered private placement on March 19, 2015.
 The expiry date of these warrants is March 18, 2018.
 The warrants vested immediately and the exercise price is Cdn \$0.75.
 The original fair value of the share purchase warrants was \$316.
+All share warrants have been exercised as of March 31, 2017.
 The following table summarizes the assumptions used with the Black-Scholes valuation model for the determination of the fair value of share purchase warrants issued during the quarter ended March 31, 2015: